kond3/Sumo/README.md

 ```
 To make it work you just need to insert id-key pair inside the script.
 Resource names must match those used in `./api/import.txt`.
 ***
-# Important
-The program is not complete yet, I will upload all files in a few days.